Afraz496/Vital-E-paper/README.md

 This script uses the seeds [0, 1, 2, 3, ..., 100] with sample sizes of [100,1000,10000] to create Ct values with an arbitrary time and a generated Rt value.
 This is then fed into the Machine Learning Pipeline to generate First moments on the Ct values as features and separate the predictor `Rt` into a separate file.

-To help you get started with the usage section there are 3 files of seed 0 with different sample sizes to use in the Machine Learning pipeline.
+To help you get started with the usage section there are 3 files of seed 0 with different sample sizes to use in the Machine Learning pipeline in this repository.

 # Usage